texastribune/donations-app/README.md

+## Dependencies
++ Node 6.11.3
++ Yarn 0.27.5

+These versions are pinned in `Dockerfile`, so you shouldn't have to worry about it.

 ## Set-up
-- Create an `env-docker` file in the root.
++ Create an `env-docker` file in the root.
 Fill it out according to what's in `env.sample`.
-- Run `make`.
++ Run `make`.
 This will take a few minutes the first time you run it as Docker has to build the image from scratch.

 ## Files and directories of note
 ### `source/`